mishelashala/zettelkasten/reference/Databases.md

 ### Key types

+#### Super Key

+"A _superkey_ is a set of one or more columns in a table for which no two rows can have the exact same values."

+Rod Stephens, Beginning Database Design Solutions, p53

 #### Candidate Key

 "[A] candidate key, which is a field or a set of fields that uniquely identifies a single instance (a record in the table) of the table's subject."